Efimov spectrum in the Born--Oppenheimer picture of 2+1 system with zero-range heavy-light interactions: Introduction

-Furthermore, it is straightforward to verify that the geometrical law \eqref{universal_geometrical_law} follows from \eqref{Original_Efimov_eigenvalue_formula}.
-More recently, Efimov’s idea has been given a rigorous mathematical formulation by Fermi, Ferretti, and Teta \cite{fermi_rigorous_2023}, who imposed a hard-core potential at the origin to avoid the Thomas effect.
+Here, $s_0$ is the parameter appearing in \eqref{universal_geometrical_law} and is determined by the hyperangular equation, $m_0$ is the appropriate reduced mass (which depends on the number of resonant pairs), $\Lambda$ plays the role of the three-body parameter (Efimov defined it as the logarithmic derivative of the interior solution at $R_0$, fixed by a momentum cutoff), and $\Delta$ is a phase that matches the solutions at $R_0$.
+More recently, Efimov’s original idea for three identical bosons has been given a rigorous formulation by Fermi, Ferretti, and Teta \cite{fermi_rigorous_2023}, who imposed a hard-core potential at the origin to avoid the Thomas effect.